Rest in Peace – Pacific Ocean Park

 Walking up the side of the pier and under the deck, within a chain link cage, were piles of striped material.
 We decided that they were circus tents being stored from some long gone occasion.

 Back under the hot summer sun we navigated through rubble and surveyed the remains of the exotically themed buildings.
 Squinting through boarded up windows, in the promenade at the front of the park, I saw a huge painting of an antique camera covering a wall.
-Within the chunks of concrete and bundles of rebar suddenly Steven yelled, “I found something!”
+Within the chunks of concrete and bundles of rebar suddenly Stephen yelled, “I found something!”
 It was a case full of eight-track tapes!
 We added these to our bounty of treasure consisting of burnt handbills and tickets.

 A movie was being filmed, called “The Outside Man,” that day.
-Steve and I watched in envy as the crew walked in and out of buildings and all around the park.
+Stephen and I watched in envy as the crew walked in and out of buildings and all around the park.
 We stood on the beach below 11 years old.
 At one point the cameraman was focusing on an actor caught in a beam of light, pouring through a hole in the pier.
 We began to jump around behind his subject trying to stake our place in celluloid immortality.
 Neither of them even flinched.
 I don’t think they even knew we were there.

 My parents never mentioned any dangers to us about it?